-I am drawn to texture, pattern, form, craftsmanship and beauty in the world around me.
+I am drawn to texture, pattern, rhythm and relationship in the world around me.
 We all have a unique lens through which we view and make sense of our surroundings; my eyes are always picking out the patterns in things, whether it’s a neatly tiled floor or leaves arranged on a branch.
-Increasingly I am working with materials directly from the land, valuing the relationship this gives me with my environment and an appreciation of the process from plant to object.
+I am now working with materials directly from the land, valuing the relationship this gives me with my environment and an appreciation of the process from plant to crafted object.

-I now find myself returning to working with willow, a material I chose for my first sculpture show and a craft I have loved to learn about ever since, both in traditional basketry techniques and as a versatile material for larger structures.
-I teach basket making as a therapeutic craft at Ruskin Mill College near Stroud, Gloucestershire; a college for students with special educational and behavioural challenges.
-I love learning about the healing potential of working with natural materials and the power of craft in this context.
+Alongside my current practise I teach basket making as a therapeutic craft at Ruskin Mill College near Stroud, Gloucestershire; a college for young people with special educational and behavioural challenges.
+There I experience on a daily basis the healing potential of working with natural materials and the power of craft to grow and restore.